dipakpatil5050/Java_Spring_Boot_Notes/Exception Handling.md

 ## ⚠️ What is an Exception?

 An **exception** is an **unexpected event** that occurs during program execution and disrupts the normal flow.

+---

+## Exception Types :
+### 1. Checked Exception:
+These are exceptions that are checked at compile-time.
+They must be either caught or declared in the method signature using the `throws` keyword.
+Examples include `IOException`, `SQLException`, ClassNOt FoundException, etc.

+### 2. Unchecked Exception:
+These are exceptions that are not checked at compile-time.
+They are subclasses of `RuntimeException` and do not need to be declared or caught.
+Examples include `ArithmaticException`, `NullPointerException`, `NumberFormat Exception`, `ArrayIndexOutOfBoundsException`, etc.

+---

 🧩 Example: